Are you using X (Twitter) hashtags to maximise exposure for your brand or client's X (Twitter) account?

 Using RiteTag, you get the complete picture for each hashtag.

 Finding trending and popular hashtags is one thing, but that doesn't mean you have to use them.
+It depends on how every hashtag fits into your brand’s messaging and Tone of Voice (ToV), and for that, you need to use a social media audit template first.

 According to research by Hubspot, the most used and popular hashtags tend to be very general and can be used by most brands.
 They include:

 When deciding which hashtags to include in your posts, remember the rule of relevancy - will your audience appreciate a post based around the subject of this hashtag?
-This also applies to hashtags which are trending or popular within your niche.
+This also applies to hashtags that are trending or popular within your niche.

 An additional tip for real estate posts: Experiment with adding a hashtag of a city/town where the estate is located.

 An additional tip for healthcare brands: While you should use some of these hashtags in your posts, you need to keep in mind that a lot of other, non-healthcare brands use some of these hashtags to raise awareness.
-This is why you should include more precise hashtags to target the right audience.
-You could experiment with combining location and service hashtags along with the above-mentioned ones (e.g. #blooddonation, #teethwhitening, #dentalsurgery, #periodontist, #cancerprevention).

 An additional tip for fashion brands: The new generation of consumers cares deeply about causes you support, so make sure to tag your holiday and cause campaign posts with adequate hashtags such as #ecofirendly, #supportlocal, #prideweek.